Dean for Faculty Development, Professor of Music

 Office Address: 107 Galpin

-Academic Affairs Coordinator & Assistant to the Dean for Faculty Development: Darlene Berresford.
+Sr. Coordinator for Academic Affairs & Assistant to the Dean for Faculty Development: Darlene Berresford

 The Dean for Faculty Development (DFD) is responsible for supporting faculty members in their teaching and professional development; supporting faculty scholarship and research; and helping to enrich the intellectual and cultural environment on campus by supporting faculty-driven campus events.
 Together with the Center for Diversity and Inclusion, the DFD will seek to advance the hiring and retention of a diverse faculty.
 The Dean is also responsible for: